40 Years: A Charlie Brown Christmas

 40 Years: A Charlie Brown Christmas is a compilation album released in the U.S. by Peak Records in October 2005.
 The album is a tribute to the soundtrack album A Charlie Brown Christmas released by American jazz pianist Vince Guaraldi (credited to the Vince Guaraldi Trio) in December 1965.

 Reception

-Rob Theakston of AllMusic noted that the original soundtrack recording has become "a cornerstone for jazz orientation and an essential holiday remedy for the run-of-the-mill-predictable contemporary favorites," adding that the musicians assembled for this tribute album represent a "veritable who's who of adult contemporary and jazz performers."
-Theakston added that the resulting music is "very warm sounding, heavily polished" and "well-played".
-Vince Guaraldi historian Derrick Bang noted that the album is "quite nice", adding that David Benoit's rendition of "Christmas Is Coming" is a "punchy, swinging cover", while Dave Koz's version of "Linus and Lucy" is "equally lively".
-All About Jazz critic Woodrow Wilkins called the album a "jazz lover's delight".
+Rob Theakston of AllMusic noted that the original soundtrack recording has become "a cornerstone for jazz orientation and an essential holiday remedy for the run-of-the-mill-predictable contemporary favorites."
+He added that the musicians assembled for this tribute album represent a "veritable who's who of adult contemporary and jazz performers," and that the resulting music is "very warm sounding, heavily polished" and "well-played".

+Guaraldi historian Derrick Bang noted that the album is "quite nice," adding that David Benoit's rendition of "Christmas Is Coming" is a "punchy, swinging cover," while Dave Koz's version of "Linus and Lucy" is "equally lively."

+All About Jazz critic Woodrow Wilkins called the album a "jazz lover's delight."